Service Descriptions

 Private Duty Nursing

-Continuous nursing care prescribed by a physician and rendered by licensed practical or registered nurses in the family home or the individual receiving services own home.
 Private Duty Nursing services are prescribed by a physician, ARNP, or physician assistant and consist of individual, continuous nursing care provided by registered or licensed practical nurses.
-This service is limited to recipients age 21 years or older who are eligible for active nursing interventions on a continuous basis for over two consecutive hours per episode.
-This service is normally provided on a one-to-one basis.
+This service is provided primarily in the individual’s own home, family home or when the individual who lives in those settings is engaged in a community activity.
+This service is limited to individuals age 21 years or older who are eligible for active nursing interventions on a continuous basis for over two consecutive hours per episode.

 *Residential Habilitation Standard